mhaugrud/msumcspy/_sources/Functions/functions.rst

 Once we've defined a function, we can call it as often as we like and its statements will be executed each time we call it.

+.. admonition:: Extend the program ...

+   Starting on line 16
+   - Make another turtle object
+   - Make it a different color
+   - Call the ``drawSquare`` function with this new turtle and a different size

-In this case, we could use it to get one of our turtles to draw a square and then we can move the turtle and have it draw a different square in a different location.
+In the next case, we have our turtle draw a square and then move the turtle and have it draw a different square in a different location.
 Note that we lift the tail so that when ``alex`` moves there is no trace.
 We put the tail back down before drawing the next square.
 Make sure you can identify both invocations of the ``drawSquare`` function.